-The parent has agreed to increase the short term loan next year and has confirmed that it will not recall it until such time as Crocus Contractors Limited has adequate funds to repay.
-The Board has a reasonable expectation that the company will continue in operational existence for the foreseeable future and has therefore used the going concern basis in preparing the financial statements.
+The parent has increased the short-term loan during 22/23 and has confirmed that it will not recall it until such time as Crocus Contractors Limited has adequate funds to repay, the loan has been increased to fund Crocus land bank and work in progress.
+The Board has a reasonable expectation that the company will continue in operational existence for the foreseeable future.
+Crocus has sufficient cashflow and income from the Crocus Green business to meets its on-going commitments and therefore used the going concern basis in preparing the financial statements.